TriliumNext/Docs/Wiki/book-note.md

 ![Grid View Example](images/book-note-pictures.png)

-Switching between these views can be easily managed through the Book Note's settings, allowing users to choose the format that best suits their reading or navigation preferences.
+Switching between these views can be easily managed through the Book Note's settings (or `viewType` attribu), allowing users to choose the format that best suits their reading or navigation preferences.